Scroll down to see inspirational videos.

 I finished my second year at UNR in the Path to Independence Program and graduated with a University of Nevada Certificate in College and Career studies.

-Thank you for making donations and helping me make my dreams come true.
+Thank you for making donations, making purchases through Tahoe Dog Gear, and helping me make my dreams come true.
 I couldn’t have done this without your amazing help.

 I would like to recommend this program to other students with special needs.